AlexMullen/JDF/README.md

 # Java Draughts Framework
-A Draughts framework written in Java to be used as a backend.
+A Draughts framework written in Java.